Weble/laravel-ecommerce/UPGRADE.md

 - Dropped support for laravel < 10
 - Upgraded to latest version of dependencies (ie: Laravel Money, etc)
-- Dropped Spatie Data Transfer in favor of
+- Dropped Spatie Data Transfer in favor of Laravel Data
 - Dropped PHPunit < 10